 As mentioned, uncontested divorces can save time and money.
-Not only are attorney and court fees usually lower, but there are fewer court proceedings.
+Not only are an attorney and court fees usually lower, but there are fewer court proceedings.
 This allows couples to move on more quickly without laborious legal disputes.

 Conversely, there are a few drawbacks:

 If a divorce is uncontested, the actual divorce-related paperwork is minimized but the Court still requires a complete Separation Agreement and Parenting Plan.

 For instance, couples still have to work out details concerning custody and child support for any children they share, as well as requests for spousal support.
 They may also have to contend with complex property divisions.
 However, though this filing process can be time-consuming, it isn’t difficult as long as both parties agree.

 Find a Divorce Lawyer Today

 The ins and outs of an uncontested divorce can be complicated, but they don’t have to be stressful.
 With the right divorce attorney on your side, you can take your next steps in confidence.

 Our team of family lawyers is ready to help.
 We’ll not only answer the question, “What is an uncontested divorce?”, but we’ll walk with you through every part of the process.